robfatland/zero2x/Z2JH/README.md

 Now we proceed to the `helm` phase; [this link in the original documentation](https://zero-to-jupyterhub.readthedocs.io/en/latest/kubernetes/setup-helm.html).

-## Install **`helm`**
+## Using **`helm`**

-What the hell is `helm`?
+What is `helm`?
 Helm is a Kubernetes deployment tool for automating creation, packaging, configuration, and deployment of applications and services to Kubernetes clusters.

-Like JupyterHub for example.
-We are particularly interested in customization; supposing the Users all want to use `imbalanced-learn`: How do we automate this using helm?
+In our case the 'service' we are deploying is JupyterHub.
+How to customization?
+As noted above suppose the Users want `imbalanced-learn` pre-installed.

 `Helm` is already installed on the Azure interactive shell.
 Run `helm version` to be sure.

-## My variables like `$VNET_ID` are wiped... do I care?

-I went away and came back.
-My ad hoc variables like **`VNET_ID`** are gone.
-So what?
-Let's assume nothing from the past is needed to make more progress.
+> ***Note: Shell variables like `VNET_ID` are no longer needed in this procedure.

 ## Install JupyterHub